Justice Tarot Card Meanings and Combinations

 Keywords & phrases:

-The image usually depicts a figure balancing the scales of justice, in the Gilded Tarot she is blindfolded to emphasise impartiality.
-Justice weighs the scales with impartiality to find the balance in favour of a ruling that is right and fair to all, she does not take sides but simply balances the facts and evidence to come to the truth.
+The image usually depicts a figure balancing the scales of justice, in the Gilded Tarot she wears a blindfold to emphasise her impartial perspective.
+Justice weighs the scales without bias to find the balance in favour of a ruling that is right and fair to all, she does not take sides but simply balances the facts and evidence to come to the truth.
 (Some readers associate this card with karma, although personally I relate that to the Judgement card.)

-The Justice Tarot card can be literal in representing the law and legal matters around you, so any form of legal documents and contracts would also be relevant.
-When this card appears in your reading it may suggest that you need to weigh things up with a balanced mind; take a rational and logical view to a matter, to be impartial but fair and honest in your dealings.
+The Justice Tarot card can be literal in representing the law, so any legal matters or associated documents would also be relevant.
+When this card appears in your reading it may suggest that you need to weigh things up with a balanced mind; take a rational and logical view to the matter in question in order to be impartial but fair in your dealings.

 If reversed or ill-dignified, it may suggest imbalance, unfair dealings, false accusations, or complications with a legal matter.

-> Ten of Wands: Weighed down by official rules and regulations and red tape, or bogged down by a legal matter.
+Justice > Ten of Wands: Weighed down by official rules and regulations and red tape, or bogged down by a legal matter.

-Three of Swords > Five of Cups > Ten of Swords > Justice: various combinations for divorce proceedings/split, (Ten of Cups, for example, instead of Hierophant) but exercise care and read the progression as the order is important.
+Hierophant > Ten of Swords > Justice: There are various combinations relevant for divorce proceedings/split, (Ten of Cups, for example, instead of Hierophant) but exercise care and read the progression as the order is important.